markfloryan/gamedesign/courseLogistics/grading.md

 This course is almost completely project based.
 Thus, the grading is almost completely determined by how well your group does on the project.
 The project has exactly 24 parts.
 The first two are done individually and the other 22 are done in groups (though most groups will split into three teams and do approximately 7 of the 22 themselves while working with their teammates.
 For each project part, one of three grades will be assigned:

 - **Unsatisfactory:** The work is not up to our standard for this course.
+Collab grade is 0/2
 - **Competency:** The work is not up to our standards, but is acceptable as a minimum viable submission.
+Collab grade is 1/2
 - **Satisfied:** The work is at or above the standard we expect for this course.
+Collab grade is 2/2

-**Assignments can be resubmitted to a TA or Instructor** with the following constraints: Any tier 1 homework (hw1 and hw2) can be resubmitted to a TA or Instructor.
-Tier 2 assignments must be initially submitted by the intended deadline for an initial grade.
+**Assignments can be resubmitted to a TA or Instructor** with the following constraints: Individual assignments (hw1 and hw2) cannot be resubmitted to a TA or Instructor after the final deadline (Feb.
+7).
+Group assignments must be initially submitted by the intended deadline for an initial grade.
 If that initial grade is **competency**, then that part may be resubmitted to raise it to satisfied.
 An assignment that is not submitted on time or is graded as unsatisfactory cannot be resubmitted.

 Your final letter grade is established by looking on the following chart at how many of the project parts were satisfied.
 This can raise your grade as high as a B+.
+Please note that there will be group member evaluations and the results of those evaluations may lower your grade.
+The details of this mechanism are not specified yet.

 There will be a short, multiple choice final exam (about 60 questions or so).
 If you earn above a 60 percent, your grade rises one half letter grade.
 If you earn above an 80%, your grade rises two half letter grades.